FRex/rampin/README.md

 # rampin

 A small C program to try keep a file or few in Windows RAM cache.
+For a Unix (not only Linux) alternative see [vmtouch](https://linux.die.net/man/8/vmtouch).

 Takes one or more filenames as arguments, opens them as read only and memory maps them whole, then accesses each 4 KiB page of it to bring them into memory